 Businesses that have adopted subscription-based offerings have realized many of these listed benefits for their customers which has, in turn, resulted in stronger sales and stability for their organization for several reasons.
 When a service is convenient, easy to renew, scale up or down, and is customized to the specific tastes and needs of individuals, it leads to increased loyalty.
 In turn, a business usually has more consistent cash flow and predictable revenue that could give higher valuation.

 Speaking from Sinu’s own experience with managed services pricing, providing subscription services rather than the pay-as-you-go model forges stronger customer relationships.
 We have to understand the changing needs of our customers and what their goals are so we can best serve them and stay ahead of the competition.
-It really puts the onus on us to stay ahead of the curve and, in the end, that builds trust and confidence as a business partner and motivates us to be our best.
+The subscription economy really puts the onus on us to stay ahead of the curve and, in the end, that builds trust and confidence as a business partner and motivates us to be our best.